FOIA exemption 3

-2009 FOIA Amendment changes to 5 U.S.C. § 552(b)(3)
+2009 changes

 The U.S. Department of Justice's Office of Information Policy frequently posts items concerning the FOIA called through FOIA Post.
 On March 10, 2010, it posted a summary of the OPEN FOIA Act of 2009, which was passed as Section 564 of the Department of Homeland Security Appropriations Act, 2010.
 The OPEN FOIA Act provides that new independent confidentiality provisions passed by Congress after the date of its enactment (October 29, 2009) must specifically state in the legislation that they are Exemption 3 statutes for FOIA purposes.